Alcohol detox programme in Southampton, Hampshire

 Alcohol abuse is a prevalent problem in the UK that is associated with a variety of short and long-term problems.
 Regularly consuming alcohol can cause individuals to develop a harmful addiction to alcohol, which results in them becoming both physically and psychologically dependent upon this substance in order to function.

-If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted alcohol detox process as an important first step, before you are able to receive comprehensive therapy for your alcohol addiction.
+If you are suffering from the symptoms of alcohol addiction, it may be necessary for you to go through a medically assisted alcohol detox process as an important first step, before you are able to receive comprehensive therapy for your alcohol addiction.
 When a person becomes addicted to alcohol, their body will adapt to the presence of this substance in their system.
 Therefore, when an individual tries to stop drinking, or reduce the amount or frequency of their alcohol consumption, this may trigger a series of unpleasant and sometimes distressing alcohol withdrawal symptoms.
 Depending upon the nature and severity of an individual’s alcohol addiction, attempting to go through the alcohol withdrawal process without expert professional input, can be extremely difficult and even dangerous.

 A specialist alcohol addiction detox programme